-For the electrical output-based emission rate, the auxiliary parameters needed to convert the SO_2 concentration to lb/MWh include stack gas flow rate, gross electrical load, and (if applicable) stack gas moisture content.
-For the heat input-based emission rate, the auxiliary parameters needed to convert the SO_2 concentration to lb/mmBtu include diluent gas (CO_2 or O_2) concentration and (if applicable) stack gas moisture content.
+For the electrical output-based emission rate, the auxiliary parameters needed to convert the SO2 concentration to lb/MWh include stack gas flow rate, gross electrical load, and (if applicable) stack gas moisture content.
+For the heat input-based emission rate, the auxiliary parameters needed to convert the SO2 concentration to lb/mmBtu include diluent gas (CO2 or O2) concentration and (if applicable) stack gas moisture content.

 Use only quality-assured, unadjusted hourly average SO_2 concentrations, stack gas flow rates, diluent gas concentrations, and (if applicable) moisture values to calculate the SO_2 emission rates.
 Do not calculate the hourly SO_2 emission rate if Part 75 substitute data is used for any of the auxiliary parameters.
-Also, do not calculate the electrical output-based emission rate if the electrical load for the operating hour is zero.
+Also, do not calculate the electrical output-based emission rate if the electrical load for the operating hour is missing.
+When the electrical load is zero, report the "default electrical load" (as defined in §63.10042).
+The default electrical load is not considered to be substitute data.